MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 1. Choose the **Sign up for a free trial** option and select **Sign up now**.

-1. Provide your work or school email address, tell us a more about yourself and select **Next**.
+1. Provide your work or school email address, tell us a more about yourself and select **Get started**.

    :::image type="content" source="media/trial-signup-dialog.png" alt-text="Dialog to sign up for a trial instance":::

+1. Review the terms and conditions and select **Continue** to confirm.

 1. Provide a **Name** for your new environment.

-1. Select the trial type.
+1. Set the environment **Type** as **Trial**.

+1. In the **Select an industry demo** field, you can optionally choose an industry-specific data set.
+You can also [change to an industry demo](#use-industry-specific-demo-data-sets-in-audience-insights) later and start with the default data set.

 1. Choose the **Region** for your environment.